leejunseok/kademlia-rs/README.md

 peer-to-peer information system.
 It stores both keys and values as character strings, and does not rely on master-slave relations; all nodes in the system are peers.

-This is a personal project which I started primarily to learn Rust, but also to prove to dem h8ers that I can finish a side project.
-Along the way I got to use some ideas from my systems programming regarding sharing mutable state and programming multi-threaded applications.
+This is a personal project which I started primarily to learn Rust.
+Along the way I got to use some deas from my systems programming regarding shared mutable state and programming multi-threaded applications.

 Running
 =======